The Captain's Book Buying Guide

 2. This guide is how Captain's Book Shoppe LLC, as a singular, independent used book dealer, evaluates items for potential resale.
 Your item(s) may have value, and it maybe marketable with a different vendor or if you sell it yourself.

 3. The book market changes with the tides.
 One day a specific out of print book by Otep Shamaya will be at $60.
 The next day, that very book will drop on the internet to five dollars.
 Book values and what is selling literally fluctuates like the stock market.
-If you desire to maximize your cash payout for the books that you sell to Captain’s Book Shoppe, please follow these tips.
+If you desire to maximize your payout for the books that you sell to Captain’s Book Shoppe, please follow these tips.

-5. Certain items have potential value such as comic books and certain magazines.
+6. Certain items have potential value such as comic books and certain magazines.

 a.
 The Captain is currently not buying comic books but will accept donated comic books in any condition.

 b.
-The Captain does not buy magazines.
+The Captain normally does not buy magazines.

 A few exceptions to the "no magazines rule" are the following: